 - Further training in Coaching by Anaptys/Julia Vaughan-Smith

 - BEd Honours in Applied Primary Education (Lancaster University)

-- Member of the UK Council for Psychotherapy, the International Academy of Collaborative Professionals, the Bath Centre for Psychotherapy and Counselling Association, the Institute for Reflective Practice
+- Member of UK Council for Psychotherapy, International Academy of Collaborative Professionals, ADR Group Family Register, Bath Centre for Psychotherapy and Counselling Association, Institute for Reflective Practice

 As well as a private practice mixing individual and couples therapy, divorce counselling, supervision and training, I also have 10 years' experience as a staff member at the Bath University Counselling Service and 11 years' experience as an NHS Primary Care counsellor.

 Areas of counselling I deal with